Portrait of Dr. LouAnn Woodward

 Vice Chancellor LouAnn Woodward Biography

-Woodward and her husband Jon live in Madison and are the parents of four children.
+Woodward and her husband Jon live in Madison and are the parents of four children and have one grandchild.
 She is an avid reader and enjoys spending time with family.